Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

-## 2025-07-14: Android Adaptation
+## 2025-07-14: Android Adaptation and UI Enhancement Planning

-Today we focused on adapting the BLKWDS Manager application for Android tablets:
+Today we focused on adapting the BLKWDS Manager application for Android tablets and planning UI enhancements:

 1. **Android Branch Creation**:
    - Created a new `android-marshmallow` branch from the `beta` branch